gntoulaveris/face-emotion-recognition/README.md

 </p>

 ## Model testing
 TODO: The model needs to be tested with the test set to accurately evaluate its generalization ability before deployment.
+Do the confusion matrix!